Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Introduction

-Sample-splitting de-correlates the randomness in the nuisance parameter estimates $\hat{\theta}$ and in $\hat{\tau}_{\DML}$, eliminating the reliance on Donsker-type conditions on $\theta$, which is violated for high-dimensional sparse GLMs \citep{chernozhukov2018double}.
+Sample-splitting de-correlates the randomness in the nuisance parameter estimates $\hat{\theta}$ and in $\hat{\tau}_{\DML}$, eliminating the reliance on Donsker-type conditions on $\theta$, which are violated by high-dimensional sparse GLMs \citep{chernozhukov2018double}.
 The information loss due to sample-splitting can then be restored by cross-fitting \citep{schick1986asymptotically, ayyagari2010applications, zheng2011cross, robins2013new}.
-In this paper, we will also adopt the sample-splitting strategy, and estimate $\gamma$ and $\beta$ from a separate training sample (denoted as $\mathcal{D}_{\tr}$, see later Section \ref{sec:dipw}) using $\ell_{1}$-regularized generalized regression techniques.
-To simplify exposition, however, we omit the cross-fitting step.
+In this paper, we will also adopt the sample-splitting strategy, and estimate $\gamma$ and $\beta$ from a separate training sample (denoted as $\mathcal{D}_{\tr}$, see later Section \ref{sec:dipw}) using $\ell_{1}$-regularized GLM techniques.
+To simplify exposition, we omit the cross-fitting step.
 We refer readers to \citet{chernozhukov2018double, jiang2022new} for a more thorough discussion on the potential benefits of cross-fitting.